rafaelbidese/rafaelbidese.github.io/content/_index.md

 I have experience designing HW and integrating with SW for projects for the academia and the industry.
 More recently, I have been working on robotics, machine learning and deep learning for computer vision.
 I am currently working on projects that speed up breeding research trials using of deep learning as a tool for high-throughput plant phenotyping.

-On my spare time I enjoy to practicing <a href="/">Brazilian Jiu-Jitsu</a>, working on DIY projects and playing old computer games.
+On my spare time I enjoy practicing <a href="/">Brazilian Jiu-Jitsu</a>, working on DIY projects and playing old computer games.

 ---